The Best BMW SUVs for 2025

 Related Topics:

 Bob Harper used to work on cars for a living when they could still be fixed with spanners rather than a laptop.
-Once he'd had enough of getting his hands dirty Bob worked as a service receptionist at a BMW dealer – he was the person you would shout at when your car had broken down!
-When he'd had enough of being shouted at Bob moved over to motoring journalism and has been working on a variety of car magazines for the best part of 20 years.
-The bottom line Bob loves cars!
+Once he'd had enough of getting his hands dirty, Bob became a service receptionist at a BMW dealer – he was the person you would shout at when your car had broken down.
+And when he'd had enough of that, Bob moved over to motoring journalism, writing for magazines and websites including BMW Car and CarGurus.

 Ivan Aistrop is a Contributing Editor at CarGurus UK.
 Ivan has been at the sharp end of UK motoring journalism since 2004, working mostly for What Car?, Auto Trader and CarGurus, as well as contributing reviews and features for titles including Auto Express and Drivetribe.